 How the Industrial Revolution Changed the Making of Garments

 In 1790, Thomas Saint received the patent for the World’s first sewing machine.
 In the 19th, other sewing machines were developed in the 19th century.
-For example, 1829, Barthélemy Thimonnier (1793, 19 August – 1857, 5 July) invented a sewing machine and filed the patent together with Auguste Ferrand, who made the drawings required for patenting, in 1830.
+For example, 1829, Barthélemy Thimonnier (1793 – 1857) invented a sewing machine and filed the patent together with Auguste Ferrand, who made the drawings required for patenting, in 1830.
 His invention used a barbed needle that formed a chain stitch, i.e. only one thread was needed.
 In 1841, he used them to produce military uniforms for the French Army.
 A mob rioted his store.
 They accused him to eliminate their jobs.
 He won several prizes at World Shows, but died in poverty.

 In 1932, Walter Hunt also invented a sewing machine that had two needles one of which had an eye.
 He never filed for patent because he feared that the machine would put tailors and seamstresses out of their jobs.
 He abandoned his idea in 1838.

 At the same time, Elias Howe had the same idea.
 He got his patent in 1946 in a stage man vs. five seamstresses challenge.
 His machine beat the speed of the ladies.
 He never received any royalties for his sewing machine.
 Isaac Singer invented a similar machine, but with only one needle with eye.
 He paid Howe thousands of dollars in royalties for the eye-pointed needle.
 So did seven other manufacturer.